-At $999/£949 and $1,099/£1,049 respectively, the iPhone 13 Pro and iPhone 13 Pro Max are already pretty expensive phones.
-But unfortunately, and unsurprisingly, the iPhone 14 Pro models won't be getting any cheaper.
+With debut prices of $999/£949 and $1,099/£1,049 respectively, the iPhone 13 Pro and iPhone 13 Pro Max were already pretty expensive phones.
+In the U.S. at least, those prices didn't go up with the arrival of the iPhone 14 Pro and iPhone 14 Pro Max.

-Indeed, for U.K. buyers, they're actually getting more expensive.
-The iPhone 14 Pro will start at $999/£1,099, which is around £150 more than the previous model cost for U.K. customers, although it is priced the same as its predecessor in the U.S. Similarly, the iPhone 14 Pro Max will start at $1,099/£1,199, again showing a mark up in UK pricing.
+However, for U.K. buyers, the phones have gotten more expensive.
+The iPhone 14 Pro starts $999/£1,099, which is around £150 more than the previous model cost for U.K. customers.
+Similarly, the iPhone 14 Pro Max starts at $1,099/£1,199, again showing a markup in UK pricing.

 iPhone 14 Pro vs. iPhone 13 Pro design

 One of the most obvious changes from the iPhone 13 Pro is the display notch has been replaced by the Dynamic Island on the iPhone 14 Pro.
 It's essentially an interactive box around the pill-shaped Face ID and front camera cut-out that changes size and form based on different notifications, alerts and activities.